LoopKit/loopdocs/docs/faqs/cgm-faqs.md

 * Multiple pairing attempts may make the sensor temporarily unable to function
 * If this matches your use case, shut off your phone and let it stay shut down for up to five minutes

-Optionally: you can use miaomiao or bubble third party transmitters attached on top of your normal *Libre* 2 sensors .
+Optionally: you can use miaomiao or bubble third-party transmitters attached on top of your normal *Libre* 2 sensors.
 Although the setup is a bit more bulky, it works and does not have connection problems.
 LibreTransmitter supports bubble and miaomiao on top of *Libre* 1 sensors, but it also works with *Libre* 2 sensors.

 ### Can I use *Libre* sensors with a reader like Miao Miao?